Rakosel/BilSrvStation-Server/README.rst

-.. note:: This is a note admonition.
+    Subsequent indented lines comprise
-   This is the second line of the first paragraph.
+    the body of the topic, and are interpreted as body elements.

-   - The note contains all indented body elements following.
-   - It includes this bullet list.